FOSH-following-demand/Bioprinter/README.md

 We then aim to create a guide to help troubleshoot common issues with creating good quality bioprints, and hopefully make bioprinting more accessible to those who are interested.

+If you have any questions or want to get involved, get in contact with us via email at drewcliffporter@gmail.com

 ### Getting Started

 Follow these links to get started building your own bioprinter